antimof/UxPlay/README.md

 through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

+_New: UxPlay 1.39 now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocal, and can play Apple Lossless (ALAC)
+44100/16/2 audio streamed from Apple Music on the client in  2-channel stereo without video (the accompanying coverart and metadata is received by the server, but not displayed)._

-_Note: UxPlay currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only  streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC-ELD audio using screen-mirroring without displaying the client's screen.
+currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only  streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC-ELD audio using screen-mirroring without displaying the client's screen.
 If the client streams audio using  AirPlay as opposed to AirPlay screen-mirroring, non-AAC data can be seen to be received and processed by UxPlay, and then input into the GStreamer audio-rendering pipeline, but does not get rendered into audio output.
 If someone can adapt the GStreamer audio pipeline to also render these Airplay audio streams, such an enhancement of UxPlay  would be welcome as a Pull Request!_

-UxPlay 1.38 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
+UxPlay 1.39 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and  does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)